Professional Fireman Serving Coastal Maine

 Chimney repair can be broken down into 4 areas.

 Most masonry chimneys were not designed to handle the venting requirements of modern high-efficiency heating appliances burning liquid propane, natural gas, oil, wood, pellet, or coal.
 These improperly lined chimneys can cause a number of costly structural and cosmetic problems for the homeowner, and also create potentially serious safety hazards.
 In 1996 there were 23,000 residential fires related to chimneys and solid fuel appliances in the United States.
 Each year there are thousands of cases of Carbon Monoxide poisoning due to improperly lined chimneys.

 Don't let your valuable heat escape through your roof's "big hole."
 Keep your heat inside with a quality stainless steel or cast aluminum damper.
 Dampers also allow better flow for flue gases exiting the chimney.
 When closed, a damper serves as a cap.
 Models are available with built-in caps.
 All of our dampers carry lifetime warranties.
 Caution: Never use dampers on chimneys with gas logs.
 If the homeowner forgets to open the damper, the gas fumes are difficult to detect, and this could lead to Carbon Monoxide poisoning.
 Also, if a gas leak occurs, the gas could build up in the chimney, posing a dangerous risk.

-To schedule a repair please call or fill out the form at the bottom of this page and we will contact you.
+To schedule a chimney repair, please call (207)725-4640 or fill out the form at the bottom of this page and we will contact you.

 For Cut, Split, and Delivered Firewood please call: Ryan Page - Bowdoin, ME - (207) 212-3712